 Any income tax and capital gains tax will be assessed on the settlor of the absolute trust at their own tax rates.
 This means the settlor can utilise their personal allowance, savings rate, personal savings allowance and the dividend nil rate.
 They can also utilise their own capital gains tax annual exempt amount.

-On the death of the settlor the value of the trust will form part of the estate and the executors will deal in accordance with the will or intestacy rules.
+On the death of the settlor the value of the trust will form part of the estate and the executors will act in accordance with the will or intestacy rules.

 Taxation of Discretionary Personal Injury Trust

-Under a Discretionary trust the gift creates a chargeable lifetime transfer (CLT) if there are other beneficiaries and the disabled trust conditions for IHT are not met.
-In that event, the gift may attract an entry charge if the value of the gift when added to any other CLTs made in the previous 7 years exceeds the settlor’s current nil rate band.
+Under a Discretionary trust, a gift creates a chargeable lifetime transfer (CLT) if the disabled trust conditions for IHT are not met.
+In that event, a gift may attract an entry charge if the value of a gift when added to any other CLTs made in the previous 7 years exceeds the settlor’s current nil rate band.
 In broad terms, there may therefore be a tax disincentive for settling funds in excess of £325,000.

 Any income tax will be initially assessed on the trustees at the trustees rate of tax.
 However, as this is a “settlor interested” trust, the income will also be assessed on the settlor who will get credit for the tax paid to set against his/her own income tax liability.

 There are no settlor interested rules for capital gains tax.
 Any tax due will be levied at the trustee rate of tax over the annual exempt amount applicable to trusts.
 This amounts to half of the annual exempt amount for individuals divided by the number of trusts created in the settlor’s lifetime up to a maximum of 5.

 Discretionary trusts may also be subject to periodic charges every 10 years and exit charges which are explained here.